pagopa/io-app/README.md

 echo -e "\n. $(brew --prefix asdf)/asdf.sh" >> ~/.bash_profile
 ```

+Restart your shell and check you have it available with the command `which asdf`.
 ##### Install asdf on Linux

 This is the generic installation procedure for Linux that should work on many distributions.
 The procedure has been tested on Ubuntu Linux.
 Your mileage may vary.